Masiche1/alx-system_engineering-devops/0x03-shell_variables_expansions/README.md

-Prints the result of power divided by divide
+Prints the result of breath to the power of love